xonnect/server-ce/README.md

 }
 ```

-Specially, since a direct message from a one-way HTTP endpoint has no way to identify itself, the "from" field will be filled in with a reserved source "~unknown":
+Specifically, since a direct message from a one-way HTTP endpoint has no way to identify itself, the "from" field will be filled in with a reserved source "~unknown":

 ```json
 {